 From Memorial Day to Labor Day, we’ll be providing rowboats and sailboats for folks to rent out from the NWMC deck, and we need a handful of volunteers to run the rentals booth.
 Imagine yourself spending time by the water, chatting with locals and tourists alike, launching and receiving boats, and relaxing on a beautiful, water-front deck during downtime.
 What more could you want from a volunteer gig?
 Email email@example.com if interested!

 Skills needed: friendly, experienced rower or small boat person, able to deliver weather condition guidelines, customer service, able to use Square on an iPad or phone (we can teach you!), 18+, Sailboat knowledge is a plus

 Boat Donation Transport

-At times, boats are donated to the Maritime Center and need to be transported to Port Townsend.
+Boats are sometimes donated to the Northwest Maritime Center and need to be transported to Port Townsend.
 If you have a truck and can tow a boat, or if you can move a boat on the water, please let us know!

 Office volunteers help keep us organized, responsive, and professional.
 If you have experience in an office setting, or if you want to build your skills in this area, we want your help!
 Office administration tasks include: